dbushell/docker-wordpress-scripts/README.md

 [Docker](https://www.docker.com/) must be installed and running on your machine.

-Port `80` must be unbound for the proxy server to use.
+Port `80` must be unbound for the proxy server to work.

 ## Usage

 Run `npm init` if you don't have a `package.json`.

-Install `docker-wordpress-scripts` to your project directory:
+Install `docker-wordpress-scripts` to the project directory:

 ```sh
 npm install docker-wordpress-scripts --save